-A tutorial on global warming: and analysis of why we aren’t fighting it.
+Global warming and climate change: A detailed briefing and analysis of why we aren’t fighting it.

-This provides a fairly comprehensive tutorial on multiple aspects of global warming or climate change in an easy-to-read, relatively compact manner.
-Uses multi- disciplinary systems approach to analyze why governments and most citizens are not taking global warming seriously.
+Provides a fairly comprehensive briefing or tutorial on multiple aspects of global warming or climate change in an easy-to-understand, relatively compact manner.
+Analyzes why governments and most citizens are not taking the problem seriously.

 This case study is a description and analysis of the way Europe’s geo-political system evolved up to the beginning of WW1.
 It does not address the war itself.
 I could have described it in the manner history books and articles do, and that alone would have sufficed as an interesting example of how such societal systems can behave.
 But it wouldn’t have added any value to what’s been done elsewhere in the literature.
 Instead I’ve chosen to describe it in a different manner, namely in systems terms where I see it as a dynamic system that evolved step by step, over time, until a war broke out.